 (f) "Best Available Information" means:

-(i) in the case of a Reference Entity which files information (including unconsolidated, pro forma financial information which assumes that the relevant Succession Event has occurred) with its primary securities regulators or primary stock exchange or which provides such information to its shareholders, that unconsolidated, pro forma financial information; or
+(i) in the case of a Reference Entity which files information (including unconsolidated, pro forma financial information which assumes that the relevant Succession Event has occurred) with its primary securities regulators or primary stock exchange or which provides such information to its shareholders, creditors or other persons whose approval of the Succession Event is required, that unconsolidated, pro forma financial information or, if provided subsequently to unconsolidated, pro forma financial information but before the Calculation Agent makes its determination for the purposes of this Section 2.2, other information that is contained in any written communication provided by the Reference Entity to its primary securities regulators, primary stock exchange, shareholders, creditors or other persons whose approval of the Succession Event is required; or

-(ii) in the case of any other Reference Entity, or where the Reference Entity does not file or provide to shareholders the information contemplated in (i) above, the best publicly available information at the disposal of the Calculation Agent to allow it to make a determination for the purposes of this Section 2.2.
+(ii) in the case of a Reference Entity which does not file with securities regulators or a stock exchange, or which does not provide to shareholders, creditors or other persons whose approval of the Succession Event is required, the information contemplated in (i) above, the best publicly available information at the disposal of the Calculation Agent to allow it to make a determination for the purposes of this Section 2.2.

+Information which is made available more than 14 days after the legally effective date of the Succession Event shall not constitute Best Available Information.

 (g) In relation to a Sovereign Reference Entity, "Successor" means any direct or indirect successor to that Reference Entity irrespective of whether such successor assumes any of the obligations of such Reference Entity.